 After the pandemic-related slump in 2020, passenger boardings at Bay Area airports are rising again.
 But boardings in 2021 are still less than half the number in 2019.
 However, the long-term trend foresees rapid growth, reflecting growing air travel demand from Bay Area residents and increases in passengers arriving in the Bay Area for work, tourism, or connecting flights.
 San Francisco International Airport (SFO), with almost 60% of the region’s total passenger boardings in 2021, is the Bay Area’s busiest airport.

-Sonoma County Airport (STS) in Santa Rosa recorded just 129,000 boardings in 2015, 0.4 percent of the regional total.
-Since Alaska Airlines resumed service to Santa Rosa in 2007, the airport has provided a valuable alternative for North Bay residents traveling to select West Coast cities.
-If regional demand for air travel continues to increase over the coming years, excess capacity in Santa Rosa, Oakland and San Jose may provide relief to SFO, the region’s primary passenger hub.
+Sonoma County Airport (STS) in Santa Rosa recorded almost 216,000 boardings in 2021, accounting for 1% of the regional total.
+With terminal expansion underway, the airport has provided a valuable alternative for North Bay residents traveling to select West Coast cities.
+If regional demand for air travel continues to increase over the coming years, additional capacity in Santa Rosa, Oakland and San Jose may provide relief to SFO, the region’s primary passenger hub.

 San Francisco (SFO) saw 11.7 million passenger boardings in 2021, which is 42% of the level seen in 2019 (27.8 million)

 Bay Area airport freight levels have not been immune to economic shocks over the past few decades, though some areas of resilience exist.